An author may be considered an ”emerging scholar” for purposes of this award if, for example:

 Current students are eligible for consideration if their paper is substantially their own work rather than co-authored by an established scholar.
-Multi-authored papers are acceptable if all authors are qualified young scholars and share the award.
+Multi-authored papers are acceptable if all authors are qualified emerging scholars and share the award.
 Recipients of ADHO Bursary Awards (current and past) are eligible for consideration, but other qualified authors are equally eligible.
 Only previous Fortier Prize winners are formally excluded.
 Although poster sessions are important for the success of the conference and poster presenters may be given Bursary Awards, the Fortier Prize is for paper sessions only.
 An excellent poster session needs to become an excellent paper for publication.

 The award is decided by a Fortier Award Panel appointed by the ADHO Standing Committee on Awards (SCA).
 The panel is chaired by a member of the SCA, and normally includes the other members of the SCA and the editor of each ADHO publication or their designated representative.
 Decisions of the Fortier Award Panel are final.
 Prior to the conference, the Award Panel makes a preliminary review of all papers accepted by the conference Program Committee, based on information from the abstract submission.
 The panel then verifies eligibility and evaluates suitability to compile a preliminary slate of 3-6 papers.
 During pre-conference executive meetings and events, a panel of reviewers is recruited from officers of ADHO and its constituent organizations, editorial board members of ADHO publications, program committee members, program session chairs, and other experienced participants attending the conference.
 Through the course of the conference, one or more reviewers unobtrusively attend and observe each candidate presentation and make recommendations to the Award Panel.
 Factors to consider include: